Category Archives: Monaco Royals

 Louise Hippolyte’s children, the grandchildren of Antonio, circa 1730; Credit – Wikipedia

 When Antonio’s wife Marie died at the age of fifty on October 30, 1724, he did not mourn her death at all.
 Marie left her possessions and a sizable monetary inheritance to her elder daughter Louise Hippolyte.
 Antonio, who was always in financial difficulties, contested her will.
-Naturally, this caused a strained relationship between Antonio and his daughter and her husband.
+Naturally, this caused a strained relationship between Antonio, his daughter and her husband.

 Entrance to the common vault where the Grimaldi family members originally buried at the Church of St. Nicholas are buried; Credit – www.findagrave.com

-By 1730, the lawsuit still had not been settled and Antonio’s health was failing.
+By 1730, the lawsuit was still not settled, and Antonio’s health was failing.
 Louise Hippolyte and her second surviving son eight-year-old Charles, Count of Carlades traveled from France to visit Antonio.
 During a six-week visit, Antonio and Louise Hippolyte reconciled.
 On February 20, 1731, at the age of 70, Antonio I, Prince of Monaco died at the Prince’s Palace in Monaco.
 He was buried at the Church of Saint Nicholas in Monaco.
 During the late 19th century, a new and larger church, the Cathedral of Monaco, was built on the site of the Church of Saint Nicholas.
 The original church was demolished in 1874 but the current cathedral was built over the areas of the previous church and the old burial site so that the sovereign princes and consorts originally buried at the Church of Saint Nicholas are now buried in the Cathedral of Monaco.
 Antonio was succeeded by his daughter Louise Hippolyte who had a very short reign of ten months.
 She died from smallpox at the age of 34, on December 29, 1731.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.